Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: SMEFT fits

 at $1\sigma$ C.L. (cf. Table~\ref{tab:deltakappalambda}).
 Notice how this appears to be much smaller than the projected sensitivity quoted in the FCC feasibility study, which was coming from a global fit to all Higgs couplings, and yielding a sensitivity of 28\%~\cite{FCC:2025lpp} \footnote{Our number is however accidentally very similar to the one obtained combining FCC-ee with HL-LHC ($\sim$18\%).}.
 Next, we proceed to switch on one $eett$ operator at a time, and fit $\cC_H$ marginalising over the respective four-fermion operator.
 The results are summarised in Table~\ref{tab:deltakappalambda}, showing no significant effect in the extraction of $\kappa_3$.
 Marginalising over all $eett$ coefficients instead leads to an approximate relative 2\% (relative) worsening of $\delta\kappa_3$.
 This is in line with the effective scales in Fig.~\ref{fig:BoundsMargSep}, where one should keep in mind that a $\sim 50\%$ deviation in the Higgs trilinear roughly corresponds to TeV-scale New Physics~\cite{Maura:2025rpe}.
 Furthermore, the lower half of Fig.~\ref{fig:BoundsMargSep} shows the 1$\sigma$ bounds on $\delta\kappa_3$ for different observables, with always one $eett$ coefficient activated.
 To get a bound on $\kappa_3$, the measurement on $e^+e^-\rightarrow Zh$ is always included.
 We can observe a stabilization around the single-coefficient value (upper blue line) once the EWPOs at FCCee are included.
 Figure~\ref{fig:BoundsMargSep}, which is in direct analogy with the one presented in Ref.~\cite{Bellafronte:2025ubi}, deserves some further commenting.
 We observe a very similar behaviour of the individual vs. marginalised bounds (cf. especially the red bars, corresponding to the inclusion of FCC-ee EWPOs, but not the above-pole $R_q$-ratios, i.e. exactly as in Ref.~\cite{Bellafronte:2025ubi}).
-The addition of $R_q$ changes the picture significantly, since the difference between marginalised and individual fits shrinks sizeably, and on top of that the effective scales probed are higher, reaching 50\,TeV for individual fits (in line with Ref.~\cite{Greljo:2024ytg}) and $\sim$20 TeV for marginalised fits.
+The addition of $R_q$ changes the picture significantly, since the difference between marginalised and individual fits shrinks sizeably, and on top of that the effective scales probed are higher, reaching 50\,TeV for individual fits (in line with Ref.~\cite{Greljo:2024ytg}) and $\sim$20 TeV for marginalised fits~\footnote{The important feature of adding the $R_q$ ratios lies in the lifting of the flat direction.
+The scales effectively probed have a smaller impact on our results, as we find that even assuming inflated uncertainties by an order of magnitude the extraction of $\kappa_3$ is almost unaffected, changing from $\delta\kappa_3=0.172$ to $\delta\kappa_3=0.173$.}.
 The individual bounds on the five $eett$-operators (see again Table~\ref{tab:eettbounds} and Fig.~\ref{fig:BoundsMargSep}) are also comparable with the ones obtained in Ref.~\cite{cornetgomez2025futurecolliderconstraintstopquark} for FCC-ee projections.

 Finally we notice how the green bars, obtained with the full set of observables but without the $Zh$ cross-section, are essentially identical to the blue ones.
 This shows, on one hand, how Higgstrahlung does not play a role in constraining $eett$ operators, and, on the other hand, why we should not expect these operators to impact the extraction of the Higgs trilinear, as indeed we observe numerically.